cyphergenetics/syndi/README.md

 You need Ruby 1.9 to run Auto 4.
 You can get MRI from the [official Ruby website](http://www.ruby-lang.org).

-Open `conf/example.conf` and go over the configuration, specifying the settings to your liking, then save it as `conf/auto.conf`.
+Open `conf/example.json` and go over the configuration, which is in JSON, specifying the settings to your liking, then save it as `conf/auto.json`.

 Start Auto 4 by running `ruby auto.rb`.